Entry requirements

 **Optional pathways**

-You can follow optional sociology or politics pathways through this degree, or include it as a pathway in our English Literature, American Studies or International Relations courses.
+You can follow optional Sociology or American Studies pathways through this degree, or include History as a pathway in our English Literature or International Relations courses.
 It'll lead to one of these awards at the end of the course:

 - BA (Hons) History with American Studies